Guide

 Start free No credit card required.
 See exports

-Related: scheduled exports and on-prem execution.
+Related: scheduled SQL reports and on-prem execution.

 CSV vs Excel for large exports